/ BLOG

 Advantage: Being your own boss

-Advantage: Setting up is relatively simple
+Advantage: Set up is relatively simple

 Disadvantage: No flexibility in your tax

-One of the major differences between sole traders and other business structures how tax is sorted out.
+One of the major differences between sole traders and other business structures is how tax is taken.
 When you are a sole trader, the law treats the profits of your business as personal income.
-Therefore, you must report the business income earned and pay income tax from your individual tax file number.
+While there are some advantages, such as having the ability to offset losses against other income you earn and tax breaks, there are some disadvantages, too.
+Since all your business income will be treated as personal income, the more you make the more your tax increases.
+Unfortunately, this makes it impossible to access the flat tax rates that companies enjoy.

 Another thing to consider is that if you are expecting an annual turnover of more than $75,000 you will have to register for GST through the ATO.
 This added tax could dampen your paycheck at the end of the day.